Bronze, cast, with chased and chiseled decoration; eyes inlaid with blue glass

 Edward L. Whittemore Fund 1948.458

-This bird-shaped vessel may have been used as an aquamanile (medieval water vessel), enabled by the hinged beak.
-Birds in Islamic art often symbolized freedom of the spirit, soaring of the soul, and good fortune.
+This bird-shaped vessel may have been used as a medieval water vessel (aquamanile) for pouring water used in handwashing—an important element of secular and sacred rituals.
+In this piece, water could have been placed in the vessel through a hole in the bird’s chest and then poured out through the hinged beak.
+Birds in Islamic art often represented messengers and protectors, or symbolized freedom of the spirit and soaring of the soul.
 Possibly the blue-green eyes were considered good luck charms to protect the owner from the evil eye and to ward off misfortune.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.